devwraithe/weather_loom/README.md

 # Open Weather - Weather Forecast Application

 Open Weather is a test mobile application to predict weather conditions.
-It was developed using Dart and Flutter with Flutter BLoC for state management and the API is from [Open Weather Map](https://api.openweathermap.org/).
+It was developed using Dart and Flutter with Flutter BLoC for state management and the API is from <a href="https://api.openweathermap.org/">Open Weather API</a>.
 The architecture is a combination of Uncle Bob's Clean Architecture and BLoC which is the recommended pattern for Flutter applications.

 ## :camera: Screenshots